-Shares may also provide income via dividends, and many investors look for high dividend paying shares to increase their retirement income.
+Shares will also provide income via dividends, and many investors look for high dividend paying shares to increase their retirement income.
 There are also tax advantages conferred by franked dividends.
 Larger companies like banks are more likely to pay good dividends but may not offer as much in capital growth.
 Companies who choose not to pay dividends and instead reinvest profits into the business often create strong capital growth4 and a sound investment.

 If you wish to compound your earnings in a similar way to compound interest, you can always use your dividends to reinvest in more shares.
 This is offered by many companies and is called a dividend reinvestment plan (DRP).
 Your new shares are still subject to the same ups and downs of share prices so your investment could be a total winner…or not, it all hinges on the share market5.